Expansion of E-Commerce and Rising Demand for Fast Delivery is Propelling the Market Growth

 Operational Complexity and Limited Adoption Pose Threats to the Market Growth

 The main restraint for the micro-fulfilment market is limited adoption in certain regions.
 Although MFCs have started to be adopted in cities with high population density and developed logistics infrastructure, the adoption is still very limited in areas with low population density or underdeveloped infrastructure.
 These regions may not have enough demand, lack reliable transportation networks, or have inadequate technological support, which makes the adoption of MFCs less viable.
 The high initial investment in establishing these centres can also deter businesses from operating in such areas.
-As a consequence, the potential for growth of the micro-fulfilment market is curtailed in these less favourable regions, leading to reduced penetration and scalability overall.
+As a consequence, the potential for growth of the micro-fulfilment market is curtailed in these less favourable regions, leading to reduced penetration and scalability overall, impacting the overall micro fulfilment market outlook.
 This may slow the speed of market growth and hinder the wide-scale adoption of micro-fulfilment solutions.

 New Micro-fulfilment Centre Launches Provide Traction to the Market Growth